 A rod-shaped bacterium (short Bt) from the order Bacillaceae.
-The name came from the fact that it was isolated in 1911 from a flour moth, which came from a mill in Thuringia.
-It is a soil bacterium that lives in the company of plant roots and contains a protein crystal that is toxic for certain insects.
+The name came from the fact that it was isolated in 1911 from a flour moth that came from a mill in Thuringia.
+It is a soil bacterium that lives in the company of plant roots and contains a protein crystal that is toxic to certain insects.
 The toxins protect the roots from damage by insects.
-Genes transferred into crops cause the plants to independently produce Bt toxins.
-These have a lethal effect on the larvae of insects of the orders of the Beetle. butterflies and two-winged insects (mosquitoes and flies).
-After being eaten by the larvae, it releases into its intestines and unfolds its deadly effect.
+Genes transferred to crop plants cause the plants to produce Bt toxins independently.
+These are fatal to the larvae of insects of the order of the Beetle. butterflies and two-wingers (mosquitoes and flies).
+After being eaten by the larvae, it is released in their intestines and has a lethal effect.
 In plants and vertebrates such.
-B. humans, however, the bacterium is ineffective and is completely biodegradable.
+B. However, the bacterium is ineffective in humans and is completely biodegradable.

 The bacterium is used for biological pest control in agriculture and forestry and in the control of disease-transmitting insects.
-Such remedies are also called biological insecticides designated.
-In viticulture, the remedy for caterpillars of cutworm.
+Such agents are also called biological insecticides designated.
+In viticulture, the remedy for caterpillars from cutworm.
 Rhombenspanner.
 Springwurmwickler and grape used.
-There are also special bacterial strains against mosquitoes and beetles.
-In the early 1990s, one study found that too useful Insects are killed.
-Another study showed that Bacillus thuringiensis, the anthrax Bacillus anthracis and the food-borne bacillus cereus are species of a single species.
-Whether Bacillus thuringiensis causes diarrhea or other diseases is not yet clear.
+There are also special strains of bacteria against snakes (mosquitoes) and beetles.
+In the early 1990s, a study found that too useful Insects are killed.
+Another study showed that Bacillus thuringiensis, the anthrax pathogen Bacillus anthracis and the food-poisoning Bacillus cereus are varieties of a single species.
+It is not yet clear whether Bacillus thuringiensis causes diarrhea or other diseases.